Hackademic/hackademic/README.md

 	You should be able to log in.

-After finish stage if you got a error
+After the finish stage if you got an error

 *Parse error: syntax error, unexpected '[' in /var/www/hackademic/model/common/class.ChallengeAttempts.php on line 363']'*

 update the version of PHP you are using.
 Hackademic uses 5.4+.

 Road Map and Getting Involved